dodona-edu/judge-prolog/README.md

 ### Implementation

-The prolog checker code is contained in [simpletest/checker.pl](simpletest/checker.pl) it is loaded together with the student code as follows, with a copy of the workspace folder as workspace and `dotests` as goals for `swipl`.
+The prolog checker code is contained in [simpletest/checker.pl](simpletest/checker.pl).
+It is loaded together with the student code as follows, with a copy of the workspace folder as workspace and `dotests` as goals for `swipl`.